GES

 Inclusive Growth & Inequality

-Inclusive development, Gini coefficient, HDI, SDGs, regional disparities, financial inclusion, and policies for equitable growth in India — from Five Year Plans to NITI Aayog framework.
+Gini coefficient, HDI, SDGs, regional disparities, financial inclusion via JAM Trinity, and policies driving equitable growth in India — from Five Year Plans to NITI Aayog framework.

 Key Dates